The 51st State: Plot

-In 1971, a policeman witnesses Elmo McElroy, a recent college graduate with a degree, smoking marijuana.
-Due to his arrest and conviction, he is unable to find work as a pharmacologist.
-In the present day, a drug lord called "the Lizard" calls a meeting of his colleagues, hoping to sell a new substance invented by Elmo.
-The meeting goes badly when Elmo, in a bid to escape from the Lizard's manipulation, blows up the building, killing everyone but the Lizard.
-Enraged, the Lizard contacts Dakota, a contract killer, who previously killed the only witness in a case against the Lizard.
-Dakota initially refuses the hit, but accepts when the Lizard offers to clear her gambling debts and give her a $250,000 bonus.
+In 1971, a policeman pulls over Elmo McElroy, a recent college graduate with a degree, for driving under the influence of marijuana.
+Due to his arrest and conviction, McElroy cannot find work as a pharmacologist.
+In the present day, drug lord "the Lizard" calls a meeting of his colleagues, hoping to sell a new substance invented by Elmo.
+During the meeting, in a bid to escape from the Lizard's manipulation, Elmo blows up the building, killing everyone but the Lizard.
+Enraged, the Lizard contacts contract killer Dakota, who previously killed the only witness in a case against the Lizard.
+Dakota reluctantly accepts when the Lizard offers to clear her gambling debts and give her a $250,000 bonus.

-Felix DeSouza, a local "fixer" in Liverpool has been sent by Leopold Durant, head of a local criminal organisation, to collect Elmo from Manchester airport, in exchange for two tickets to a sold-out football match between Liverpool and Manchester United.
-On route to the airport Felix enters a pub full of Manchester United supporters and antagonises them before letting off a rocket flare inside; the United fans give chase but his friends rescue him in their car.
+Felix DeSouza, a local "fixer" in Liverpool, has been sent by Leopold Durant, head of a local criminal organization, to collect Elmo from Manchester airport, in exchange for two tickets to a sold-out football match between Liverpool and Manchester United.
+En route to the airport, Felix enters a pub full of Manchester United supporters and antagonizes them before letting off a rocket flare inside; the United fans give chase but his friends rescue him in their car.

-Elmo lands in Manchester, is collected by Felix and is taken to the meeting with Durant.
+Elmo lands in Manchester, is greeted by Felix and is taken to the meeting with Durant.
 At the meeting, Elmo pitches POS 51, a synthetic drug that can be produced with minimal facilities and is 51 times as potent as other drugs.
 A second opinion from Pudsey, Durant's chemist, confirms Elmo's claims, and Durant gives him over a million dollars in bonds.
 Since it is $18 million short of the agreed payment, Elmo refuses to sell.

 On a roof across the street, Dakota is about to shoot Elmo in the head when the Lizard calls cancelling the hit; not wanting to kill Elmo until he has the formula.
 Instead of killing Elmo, she is to kill anyone who meets with him.
-She switches rifles to an automatic weapon and kills everyone but Elmo and Felix, who is shot in the buttocks.
-As Elmo and Felix leave the hotel, a gang of skinheads who want the drug attack them.
+She ends up killing everyone but Durant, Elmo, and Felix, who is shot in the buttocks.
+As Elmo and Felix leave the hotel, skinheads who want the drug attack them.
 Elmo protects them with a golf club.
 Detective Virgil Kane and his partner Arthur arrive on the scene and give chase.
 They are soon lured into a game of chicken by Elmo, who escapes.
 Kane and Arthur return to the crime scene and Kane demands 50% of Durant's deal with McElroy.
 A miscommunication leads to Durant's death.